splintor/yeruham-phone-book-web-site/README.md

 ### Benefits in new sites
 1. It won't close on 2021
-1. It has nicer URLs
+1. It has nicer and simpler URLs, based only on title, thus removing the need to come up with an English id, and helps to detect duplicates
 1. It enables custom favicon
 1. It is designed exactly as I want it
 1. It enables logging-in based on phone number existence
 1. It enables tagging pages
 1. It enables easily making some pages public (by tagging them "public") so even non-members can access them
-1. It provides simple URL, based only on title, thus removing the need to come up with English id, and helps to detect duplicates
 1. It enables control on how page link looks on WhatsApp previews
 1. It enables easy Telegram integration (notify on change/access/search)
 1. It enables browser's search engine integration